Hannah Social Studies

 For growing geographers who are learning the continents, here's a fun challenge!
 Fill out this map of Africa, and learn a bit about each town as you go.

 Test your child's knowledge of the history of slavery in the United States.
 He must match up the vocabulary terms with their correct definitions.

-Get to know the island of Japan with a fill-in-the-blanks map.
-Your young geographer will fill in the missing city names, and learn a bit about each one as he goes.
+Get to know the island of Japan with a fill-in-the-blank map.
+Your young geographer will fill in missing city names, and learn a bit about each one as he goes.

 Give your middle school student a challenge with this great matching game, featuring the U.S. presidents!

 Get to know our world's largest geographical country with a map of Russia!
 Learn a fun fact about Russia's major cities as you go.

 Review vocabulary terms from the Civil War with this matching worksheet!
 Your student will match each term with its correct definition.